 Be warned that this list may change as the month goes on.
 I am fickle.

 A Final Note

 If you have been enticed here by these posts, please do look around at some of our other film reviews.
 We also have a podcast, called The Good Friends of Jackson Elias, which occasionally covers horror films.
-If this appeals, you might want to check out some of the following episodes.
+If that appeals, you might want to check out the following episodes.